Initiative for Open Authentication

 Initiative for Open Authentication (OATH) is an industry-wide collaboration to develop an open reference architecture using open standards to promote the adoption of strong authentication.
 It has close to thirty coordinating and contributing members and is proposing standards for a variety of authentication technologies, with the aim of lowering costs and simplifying their functions.

 Terminology

 The name OATH is an acronym from the phrase "open authentication", and is pronounced as the English word "oath".

-OATH is not related to OAuth, an open standard for authorization.
+OATH is not related to OAuth, an open standard for authorization, however, most logging systems employ a mixture of both.